prikhi/pencil/docs/source/reference/behaviours.rst

         <Arg>PencilNamespaces.xlink</Arg>
     </Attr>

-If the namespace was defined in parent node, namespace argument could also be omitted.
+If the namespace was defined in a parent node, the namespace argument could be omitted.

 .. code-block:: xml